joshytheprogrammer/cu_course_evaluator/README.md

 - **1.0.0 (Initial Release):** Basic functionality with mood-based form filling.
 - **1.1.0 (Added Random):** Introduces randomization for a more varied rating experience.
 The extension now randomly selects between extreme and normal ratings, enhancing user interaction (e.g., Very good or good).
 - **1.2.0 (Auto-Submit Option):** Added an auto-submit option.
 Users can now choose to automatically submit the form after rating, providing a seamless experience.
+- **1.3.0 (Customized for Chrome):** I made a bunch of changes to the extension essentially to get it ready to be deployed to the Chrome Web Store.

 ## Contributing